 top of page

 In August 2024, the nursing home asked for my consent to apply for a Deprivation of Liberty Safeguards (DoLS) assessment for my husband.
-His physical, cognitive, and mental condition was deteriorating, and he was increasingly putting himself at risk at home.
-We made the decision that he needed to go into a residential care home as I could no longer meet his needs at home.
+His physical, cognitive and mental health was deteriorating, and he was increasingly putting himself at risk at home.
+We made the decision that he needed to go into residential care, as I could no longer meet his needs on my own.

-At first, I was deeply unsettled by the idea and it sounded so harsh.
-Did this mean my husband was no longer just a resident but a prisoner with no release date?
-I worried that I was signing away his freedom and that this process would add unnecessary stress to an already difficult and stressful situation.
+At first, the idea felt harsh and unsettling.
+Did this mean my husband was no longer a resident but a prisoner with no release date?
+I worried that I was signing away his freedom and making an already stressful situation worse.

-The nursing home explained that they had a legal duty of care to my husband.
-Without a DoLS in place, they would have fewer legal rights especially if he became uncooperative.
-What this meant in reality is he was in a closed unit which prevented him from walking off to protect him from harm.
+The nursing home explained that they had a legal duty of care.
+Without a DoLS in place, they would have fewer legal rights if my husband became uncooperative.
+In practice, this meant he was in a closed unit to stop him from walking off and putting himself in danger.

-I needed answers before making a decision.
-Could the assessment be done without my husband present to spare him stress?
+I needed answers before agreeing.
+Could the assessment be done without my husband to reduce stress?
 (No, it must be done with him.)
-What did it really mean for him?
-(It was more about protecting his rights than restricting them.)
+What did it actually mean for him?
+(It was more about protecting his rights than removing them.)

-I found the Age UK factsheet helpful and also spoke with Good Company, who reassured me that this wasn’t about taking away his liberty but more about protecting it.
+I found the Age UK factsheet really helpful.
+I also spoke with Good Company, who reassured me that this was not about taking away his liberty.
+It was a safeguard to make sure his rights and wellbeing were being taken seriously.

-With that in mind - and because I feared the nursing home might ask my husband to leave if I didn’t consent - I agreed to the assessment.
+With that in mind, and because I was worried the care home might ask him to leave if I did not consent, I agreed to the assessment.

-• Even if family members don’t agree, the DoLS process will still go ahead.
-However, it can be challenged in the Court of Protection.
+• Even if family members do not agree, the process will go ahead.
+It can be challenged, but only through the Court of Protection.

-• The Best Interests Assessor (BIA) makes the final decision, considering input from family, the nursing home, and medical professionals.
+• The Best Interests Assessor (BIA) makes the final decision, drawing on views from family, care staff and medical professionals.

 Having lived through this experience, I now realise how important preparation is.
 Here are my key takeaways for anyone going through the same situation: